syncopika/funSketch/README.md

 Otherwise, any white color with 255 as the alpha value is treated as transparent (so those pixels are ignored when merging layers).
 By default, every canvas is filled with `rgba(255,255,255,255)`.

 ### installation:
 You'll need node.js and npm. `cd` into this repo and run `npm install` to install all the dependencies.
-Then run `node server.js` to serve the application.
+Then run `npm run serve` to serve the application (with hot reload!).
 To run the tests, run `npm test`.

+Alternatively, you can run `npm run dev` to build a development bundle in the `/dist` directory and then `node server.js`.

 ### acknowledgements:
 thanks to William Malone's <a href='http://www.williammalone.com/articles/create-html5-canvas-javascript-drawing-app/'>fantastic tutorial</a>, which much of this work is based on.